ksgy/miisu_blog/_posts/2017-03-05-lights-and-shadows-in-product-photography.md

 </figure>

-That's something worth doing the post-processing on!
-But first of all, I'm going to re-take this photo on a clean paper sheet :)
+That's something worth doing the post-processing on! :)

 ##### The final result, with post-processing
 ![Lights and shadows in product photography - The final result]({{ site.baseurl }}/public/images/lights-and-shadows-in-product-photography-4.jpg)